Here you can view the following:

 SE Berks fly near Wokingham, fixed-wing R/C only.
 There are quite a few electric fliers around including David Theunissen of “Fly Electric” fame (see below)

 About the best site for R/C forums IMO.
 Home of the E-Zone, Lift-Zone and Power-Zone.
-Also provide the free hosting for this site.

 David Theunissen’s excellent site including details of his large scale models and a couple free plans.